Marple Rifle and Pistol Club

 equipped with electrically operated target retrieval mechanisms at all 12

-Minimum age for taking part in airgun shooting is 17, see
+firing points.
+Minimum age for taking part in airgun shooting is 18, see

 Juniors page for more details

-Lancashire, or Sealand near Chester, Cheshire (this is in addition to
+usually at Sealand near Chester (this is in addition to

 the normal Sunday shooting at the club